 For Hope Gregory, her dream job took some patience to get.
 The Sanford Health resource pool created her opportunity to travel.

-“I have been a nurse for 30 years, and I have always wanted to do travel nursing, but I put that dream aside to fulfill my dream of having a family,” she says.
+“I have been a nurse for 30 years.
+I have always wanted to do travel nursing, but I put that dream aside to fulfill my dream of having a family,” she says.
 Gregory worked in a variety of nursing positions while she raised her children.
 After they were grown, she heard about Sanford Health’s central resource pool and knew it was what she wanted to do.

 “It was a perfect situation at the right time,” Gregory says of the central resource pool positions that began at Sanford Health in 2015.
 “I knew that I could be flexible with my schedule and where I was working.
 I could be a traveler with a great hospital that I am familiar with, keep my benefits, meet new people, see how other facilities operate within the enterprise, and still be close to home.
 So in May 2016 I joined the resource pool — and I am so glad that I did!”